Myndex/apca-introduction/Math_Lies_and_Video.md

 Put another way, xi is applying paint to a rusty car, hoping that will make it run, but the engine is missing.

+### Thresholds are not static
+One of the key fallacies that xi continues to assert, is that "only a single threshold is important" as opposed to perceptual uniformity.
+But this is a substantial misunderstanding.
+For instance under WCAG2, the threshold of 4.5 to 1 has a completely different appearance when one of the colors is white than that same threshold when one of the colors is black.
+And that threshold shifts over the entire visual range, and not in a useful way.

+What is required first is a perceptually uniform scale so that a given threshold has an equivalent perception across the entire visual range. xi is completely ignoring this fundamental and critically important property of perceptual contrast prediction.

 ### Regarding Hwang/Peli
 xi brings up Hwang/Peli as if normative, and it is not.
 This was Discussed early in thread #695 as part of the early due diligence, but while interesting, it lacks credible applicaton.